DevExpress/devextreme-vue/README.md

 ### <a name="custom-templates"></a>Custom Templates ###
 You can customize widget elements' appearance via the corresponding template properties.

-To specify a DevExtreme Vue Component template, use a [named slot](https://vuejs.org/v2/guide/components-slots.html#Named-Slots) to specify a template's markup.
-You also should specify a [slot scope](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) to access the template element's data.
+To specify a DevExtreme Vue Component template's markup, use a [named slot](https://vuejs.org/v2/guide/components-slots.html#Named-Slots).
+You should also specify a [slot scope](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots) to access the template element's data.

 For instance, you can specify the itemTemplate: